 A cornerstone Dakota Days event, the Unleash Your Legacy Alumni Achievement Awards celebrates outstanding alumni for their personal and professional achievements, service within their communities, and loyalty to USD.
-Honorees are recognized in the following four categories: Service to the University, Public Service, Professional Achievement and Emerging Leader.
+Honorees are recognized in the following four categories: Emerging Leader, Service to the University, Public Service and Professional Achievement.

 EMERGING LEADER: Recognition will honor an alum that best exemplifies leadership in public service or professional accomplishment.
 Eligible nominees include alumni who have graduated from USD within the past 10 years.

 SERVICE TO THE UNIVERSITY: Recognition will honor an alum that best demonstrates a unique contribution and sustained service that will leave a lasting impact on the university community, whether through employment, public service, organization leadership or a combination of considerations.

 PUBLIC SERVICE: Recognition will honor an alum that best exemplifies leadership in public service or community service in the spirit of volunteerism.
 Service is considered based on the breadth and depth of the service and in the context of the commitment to lifelong service engagement.